RobotLocomotion/drake/tools/release_engineering/dev/README.md

 1. The `*.deb` files are in AWS `S3/Buckets/drake-packages/drake/release/<configuration>/drake-dev_<version>-1_amd64.deb` for each supported configuration (e.g. focal and jammy)

+## Run script for apt

+(Before proceeding, refer to the sections below if you need to add a new configuration or package.)

+Once your machine is set-up, run the `push_release` script as described below:

+    cd tools/release_engineering/dev
+    ./push_release <version>

+The release creator will provide the version.
+Again, don’t use `v` on the version string.
+For example:

+    ./push_release 0.32.0

+The script may prompt for the GPG passphrase, which may be found in the AWS Secrets Manager.
+The script may prompt for this multiple times.

 ### [Optional] Add a new configuration